r-hub/blog/content/post/2020-12-01-url-checks/index.md

 title: "A NOTE on URL checks of your R package"
 authors:
 - Maëlle Salmon
-date: "2020-11-24"
+date: "2020-12-01"
 tags:
 - package development
 - documentation
 - description
 output: hugodown::hugo_document
-rmd_hash: c3a4e3e7b7a1a706
+rmd_hash: 4722c8fd1405130e

 ---

 Have you ever tried submitting your R package to CRAN and gotten the NOTE `Found the following (possibly) invalid URLs:`?
-In this post, we shall explain where and how CRAN checks URLs validity, and we shall explain how to best prepare your package for this check.
+R devel recently got [more URL checks](https://github.com/wch/r-source/commits/trunk/src/library/tools/R/urltools.R).[^1] In this post, we shall explain where and how CRAN checks URLs validity, and we shall explain how to best prepare your package for this check.
 We shall start by a small overview of links, including cross-references, in the documentation of R packages.

 Links where and how?
 --------------------